MajaK02/Capstone-project/README.md

 * Provide a user-friendly interface for finding information on travel locations
 * Ensure responsiveness across different screen sizes

-#### Target Audience
+### Target Audience
 * Female or Solo travellers looking to explore more of Europe
 * Users who are specifically wanting to explore more of Poland, including city breaks, historical monuments or nature.
 * Travel agencies/ companies who wish to get in contact to collaborate, offer funding for travel or users who want to suggest other locations not listed in the blog.

+### User Stories

+GitHub Copilot provided useful suggestions for user stories, though some required adjustment to meet project goals.

+The user stories for this project were taken from the Code Institute Code-Star blog project.

+This prompt generated the necessary user stories applicable to our project design, and it was further clarified to include the must-have, shold-have and could-have MOSCoW labels.

+* As a user, I want to modify or delete a comment I made on a blog post
+* As a user, I want to be able to register an account on the blog using an email or username.
+* As a user I can leave comments on a post so that I can be involved in the conversation
+* As a user / Admin I can view comments on an individual post so that I can read the conversation
+* As a user, I can view a paginated list of posts so that I can select which post I want to view.
+* As a user, I want to be able to access the blog on any device (laptop or mobile).

-## Technologies and AI
+## Technologies

 This project was created using the following technologies:

+* Django, including:
+    * summernote==0.8.20.0
-* Python
+    * allauth==0.57.2
-* Django
+    * crispy-forms==2.3
 * Javascript for functionality and interactivity
 * HTML5 for structure
-* CSS3 for styling and responsiveness (Flexbox)
+* CSS3 for styling and responsiveness (Bootstrap)
+* Python, including:
+    * asgiref==3.8.1
+    * cloudinary==1.41.0
+    * dj-database-url==0.5.0
+    * gunicorn==20.1.0
+    * oauthlib==3.2.2
+    * psycopg==3.2.1
+    * PyJWT==2.9.0
+    * python3-openid==3.2.0
+    * requests-oauthlib==2.0.0
+    * sqlparse==0.5.1
+    * urllib3==1.26.19
+    * whitenoise==5.3.0

 This ensured the project was in line with the project requirements as set out by Code Institute but also ensured that the travel blog was responsive, functional and accessible to our target audience.

+### Database

+- [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/ "link to postgresql from code institute") was used as the PostgreSQL database for this project.

 ### AI

-To further supplement our website design, we included the following AI technology and websites to aid in the creation of our user stories, initial design ideas and to debug any issues within our code (more on this in the 'Agile Practice' section).
+To further supplement the website design, I included the following AI technology and websites to aid in the creation of the user stories, initial design ideas and to debug any issues within the code.

 * #### [Perplexity.ai](#https://www.perplexity.ai)
 * #### [Chat GPT](#https://chatgpt.com/)